Eagle-Studios/ArmaRealMap_Wiki/Create-a-map-for-Arma-3.md

 ![image](https://cdn.discordapp.com/attachments/1135252966144737290/1301280603664285786/image.png?ex=6723e780&is=67229600&hm=0658de7288dfe3e49d00ebe44293198c5ba4b8e74adb15b789e98846a12c6cc1&)

 # 7. Using the Generate Mod
-Adding it to the Launcher, Seeing in-game
+Adding it to the Launcher, Seeing in-game:
 1. Once the pop-up (As shown above) has appeared, select the "View in File Explorer" option.
 It should open up file explorer.
 2. Go up 1 folder, so that now you are looking at a folder named @YourWorldName
 3. Open up Arma 3 launcher, and drag the *above* folder onto the launcher.